foulger2019/harry_potter_and_the_facial_recognition_classifier/Harry Potter/en/step_1.md

 ---
 ### Hardware

-+ Either a computer or a Raspberry Pi
++ + Either a desktop computer, laptop, or a Raspberry Pi
 + You have the option to use a camera (built or external)

 ### Software